-With anything new and out of the norm - and assuming you like to take landscape on wide angle lenses...
+With anything new and out of the norm - assuming you like to take landscape on wide-angle lenses...
 A 50mm lens will open new creative doors.

-You can no longer zoom and have to physically move the camera if you want to 'zoom out or in'.
-Your framing and composition takes more thought to create (or spend all day moving your camera around).
+You can no longer zoom and have to physically move the camera if you want to 'zoom out or in.'
+Your framing and composition take more thought to create (or spend all day moving your camera around).

 Let's talk about the nifty fifty.

 I'm sure you all have heard the term before.
 This phrase was coined by those who highly valued the 50mm focal length for its capabilities.
-There are some who firmly believe you can capture 80% (or more) of all forms of photography with this focal length.
+Some firmly believe you can capture 80% (or more) of all forms of photography with this focal length.
 I support these claims myself.

 You can purchase a Canon 50mm lens for roughly $125 (give or take a few).
 This is the 50mm f/1.8.
 All other manufactures have their own versions with a similar price-point.